 We interrupt today’s scheduled post for chocolate!
 I had something else planned for today but then I made these Raw Berry Cream Brownies and decided I had to post them straight away.
 Not that you shouldn’t be excited about my next post of course, but chocolate is always prioritized!

 I’ve been baking up a storm in my kitchen recently (more on that to come soon…) and as much as I love doing so, admittedly I don’t feel my best after eating a ton of flour, even if it is wholegrain.

 Avoiding flour and still enjoying a sweet treat is no problem at all though when raw desserts are so darn delicious!

 I’ve made many a raw brownie in my time but almost always date and nut based ones.
 I thought I’d go down a different route this time and try and replicate a cooked brownie texture.
 It was certainly a fun experiment and a resounding success if I do say so myself!
 They turned out fudgy but with a slightly fluffy “crumb”.
-They are still very rich so to cut that I added a layer of berry cream using some mixed berries I had in my freezer from the summer, which took these over the top.
+They are still very rich so to cut that I added a layer of berry cream using some mixed berries I had in my freezer from the summer.
+It took these over the top!

 The secret to the texture is coconut flour!
 I know, I just said I didn’t want to use flour, but coconut flour is rather different.
 Being made from coconut it’s of course gluten and grain-free.
 It’s also very high in fibre and low in carbohydrates.